-When founder Jill Posener moved to the East Bay in 1997, she saw immediately how much need there was for accessible, affordable vet care especially for the growing homeless population in the area.
+When Paw Fund’s founder moved to the East Bay in 1997, Jill saw immediately how much need there was for accessible, affordable vet care especially for the growing homeless population in the area.
 Initially, Jill acted alone, helping where she could, especially at the Albany Bulb where the well established homeless encampment included dozens of dogs and cats.
 When the camp was evicted in 2000, many pets were left behind as people struggled to find housing, or found themselves sleeping on the streets of Berkeley and Oakland.
 Finally in 2011, Jill met others with a similar goal and the idea for a non profit took hold.

 Paw Fund, in partnership with East Bay SPCA Humane Advocate program, and People’s Park hosted the first-ever free pet vaccine clinic on May 24th, 2011 in People’s Park in Berkeley.